 Olabi, B., & Bhopal, R. (2009).
 Diagnosis of diabetes using the oral glucose tolerance test.
 British Medical Journal, 339 (7733), 1268-1269.
 Retrieved from: http://www.jstor.org/stable/doc25673375

 Each reference must be structured according to the rules for that source type.
 These rules vary between books, journal articles, internet articles and more.
 APA references can be created either manually or by using our APA Citation Generator, which can retrieve all information automatically based on the website URL, journal DOI or book ISBN.

 You should include a reference for all sources you have cited in the text.
 Don’t include sources you have only consulted.
 There are four types of source that are never included in an APA reference page:

 - Classical works such as the Bible

-- Personal communications such as emails, private letters, telephone conversations and chat messages
+- Personal communication such as emails, telephone conversations and chat messages

 - Common knowledge

 APA book citation

 |Format||AuthorSurname, Initials.
 (Year of publication).
 Book Title (edition).
 City, Country/State: Publisher|

 |Example||Ibrahimovic, Z., Lagercrantz, D., & Urbom, R. (2012).
 I Am Zlatan Ibrahimovic.
 New York, NY: Penguin Books.|